Political parties

 No hay anuncios

-The number two in ERC also did not answer whether the party was aware of the February 18th event.
-"We know about Rufián's reflections, but we don't tell him what his agenda is.
+The number two in the ERC also did not answer whether the party was aware of the February 18th event.
+"We know Rufián's thoughts, but we don't tell him what his agenda is.
 Like other events, we think it's great that he's doing them.
 He doesn't need to ask our permission to give talks.
 We see it as perfectly normal," she stated.
 However, she also added that the party's commitment is to a "grassroots Left": "A project like ours: a national left rooted in our country and not decided from Madrid."
-In this regard, Alamany reiterated that the leadership wants Rufián to run again as the Republicans' lead candidate in the next general elections and asserted that she cannot imagine the Republican leader running independently of the party.
+In this regard, Alamany reiterated that the leadership wants Rufián to run again as the Republicans' lead candidate in the next general elections and asserted that she cannot imagine him running independently of the party.

 Cargando